The Gold Mercury Awards for

 6.2 The Laureates attend the Award Ceremony Events and Gala Dinners to receive the Awards.

-6.3 Laureates are encouraged to take part in the various events organised around the presentation and speech ceremony if requested by the Awards Organising Committee.
-These include press and other promotion related to the event.
+6.3 Laureates take part in the various events organised around the presentation of the respective Award ceremonies.
+These include a Laureate Lecture, meeting dignitaries, VIP’s, the press and other promotional events related to their Award and achievements.